N-Plx/shared_for_RGC/README.md

 some small useful things to share with rgc

 # FCup reading
 You can run it using clas12root.
+It can be run on ifarm with :

 >source /group/clas12/packages/setup.csh
 >